pfdubois/BridgeBidding/source/Doubles.rst

 how many your partner will have, on average.
 So over two spades, to be safe at the three level you need about 23 - 7 or 16 points.
 Cheat it a little and call it a good opening hand.
-To bid over a three-level preempt you want to be closer to 17 or more.
+To bid over a three-level preempt you want to be have a great 17 or more, if your chosen takeout level is that high.

 Why ESP?
-Given that a preempt might average 8 points, if you have 16-18, that leaves 14-16 for the other two partners; that is, around 7-8 for your partner.
+Given that a two-level preempt might average 8 points, if you have 14, that leaves 18 for the other two partners; that is, around 9 for your partner; expect 7 and you won't be disappointed.

 When they open a weak two and partner doubles, you answer in more or less the same way as a takeout double.
-Generally, if you have about the expected number of points, you will not jump in your reply; with many more you will.
+Generally, if you have about the expected number of points, you will not jump in your reply; with more you will.
 Because you may jump on good news, woe be the doubler who did not have the right shape, because surely you will have the "wrong" suit.